Entering a new decade causes many of us to wonder about the future. What will it hold? How can we plan for it?

 - The need to find additional security skill capacity.
 (Automation of repetitive tasks will be essential to free up valuable resources for higher value tasks.)

-- The need to be smarter about how threats are identified and how incidents are detected using technologies such as artificial intelligence and machine learning.
+- The need to be smarter about how cyber threats are identified and how incidents are detected using technologies such as artificial intelligence and machine learning.
 We’ll continue to see investment in these areas, and growing demand for these skills.

 So while some things will change in 2020, we’ll also see more of the kinds of incidents we saw in 2019.
 Cybercrime will continue to affect us as individuals and corporations on a daily basis, and we’ll need to be educated and vigilant if we want to protect ourselves.